telabotanica/ep-plugin/scripts-migration/users-news-events-rubrics/Migration/README.md

 The former defines data sources which refer to the various (source and target) DB connnections used in the migration process.
 The latter defines various constants used during the migration:

 * the WP installation folder path
-* rsync related informations - for covers)
+* rsync related informations - for covers
-* the admin's email to send failure reports).
+* the admin's email to send failure reports

 Before running a migration, one must make sure to have those two files created.
 Two template files - which can be copied, renamed and edited to fit the actual system configuration - can be found at: